 The literature review project will generally be one of two distinct types.
 First, the student may attempt to establish the plausibility of a theoretical point of view through orderly, thorough, and skillful documentation.
 Second, the student may circumscribe an area of inquiry, exhaustively review it, arrive through careful reasoning at a set of propositions or hypotheses, which account for the data reviewed, and discuss methodological issues relevant for the testing of the propositions/hypotheses.
 Recently, this latter approach has been incorporated into projects that use meta-analysis as the methodology for a review.

 The format and requirements for the proposal for the two general sorts of projects are given below.
 All proposals should adhere to APA (6th ed., 2009) format in organization, citations, references, etc.

 Research Project Proposal

-Four sections required:
+Four sections are required:

 - Introduction.
 Should be complete enough to enable the advisor and the Department Honors Committee to evaluate the appropriateness of the proposed research in the context of current theory and previous research.

 - Method.
-Should contain a complete and detailed description of the research design, procedures, materials, participants, apparatus, test instruments, and analyses to be performed.
+Should contain a complete and detailed description of the research design, procedures, materials, participants, apparatus, test instruments and analyses to be performed.
 Measures being taken to insure ethical treatment of participants should be noted.